nakash2050/SkillsTracker/Readme.txt

 3. PerformanceTest Testing:
 		a.
 The "SkillsTracker.NBench" folder has a "Readme.txt" file which includes details on how to run the process.
 		b.
-I have generated an actual PerformanceTest Report in the "PerformanceReport" folder.
+I have generated an actual Performance Test Report which is available in the "PerformanceReport" folder.

 3. Continuous Integration:
 		a.
 The "SkillsTracker.Build" folder has a "Readme.txt" file which includes details on the build process.